 Yes, prepaid expenses may be reimbursed on a travel expense account prior to travel.
 Allowable prepaid expenses include airfare, conference registration, and prepaid lodging (if required by hotel and an itemized invoice is available).
 Other expenses should be submitted for reimbursement after the travel has occurred.

-51. When should a travel expense account be submitted?
+51. When should an expense report be submitted?

-The travel expense account should be submitted immediately upon return from the travel.
+An expense report should be submitted immediately upon return from the travel.
 Travel reimbursements must be requested and recorded during the fiscal year the travel occurred.
 The Office of the Comptroller may deny requests for travel expenses incurred during a previous fiscal year.

 52. When will I receive my travel reimbursement?

-Depending on the signatures required by a college/division and University Research (for grant accounts), it may be several days before the Comptroller’s Office receives the travel expense account.
-A reimbursement check is typically issued within eight to ten working days of the receipt of the travel expense account by the Office of the Comptroller.
+Depending on the approvals required by a college/division and University Research (for grant accounts), it may be several days before an expense report can be reviewed by Comptroller’s Office.
+Reimbursements can be made either through direct deposit or by check, and they are typically issued between eight to ten working days after the expense report is received for review.
 Delays can result from incomplete documentation, failure to respond promptly to a request from the Office of the Comptroller, and during peak reimbursement request times such as December and June.

-53. If my TA is approved, why are some charges disallowed on my travel expense account?
+53. If my Spend Authorization is approved, why are some charges disallowed on my expense report?

-Approval of the TA indicates that the permission to travel has been granted by the appropriate departments and that there are available funds for the charge code indicated on the TA.
+Approval of the Spend Authorization indicates that the permission to travel has been granted by the appropriate departments and that there are available funds for the account indicated on the Spend Authorization.
 However, all reimbursements must be in compliance with the State of Louisiana travel regulations (PPM 49) (See Question No. 1).
-There are many reasons that a travel expense account reimbursement may be reduced.
-The most common reasons for the deductions include the booking of an airfare outside the contracted travel agency; non-compliance with the Driver Safety Program; lodging over the allowed rates; unallowable meals claimed; mileage over 99 miles in a personal vehicle; total cost exceeding departmental limitation on TA; missing itemized receipts for lodging, vehicle rental, and gasoline; and failure to submit a conference agenda.
+There are many reasons that an expense report reimbursement may be reduced.
+The most common reasons for the deductions include the booking of an airfare outside the contracted travel agency; non-compliance with the Driver Safety Program; lodging over the allowed rates; unallowable meals claimed; mileage over 99 miles in a personal vehicle; total cost exceeding departmental limitation on Spend Authorization; missing itemized receipts for lodging, vehicle rental, and gasoline; and failure to submit a conference agenda.

 54. What personal items and items used in the course of an employee’s work are prohibited on commercial and chartered aircraft?